nihirv/mojeek-search-choices/FAQS.md

 **How can I use Search Choices?**

-You can use Search Choices to hop from Mojeek to other search providers, adding to the diversity of sources that you have available to you; yu can also use them to easily check the view of the web you get from Mojeek versus these other options.
+You can use Search Choices to hop from Mojeek to other search providers, adding to the diversity of sources that you have available to you; you can also use them to easily compare results between Mojeek and other providers.

 **How can I find a favicon?**